p0nyo/obsidian-vault-sync/COMPSCI/EDUC121/Effective Learning Strategies.md

 			- E.g German Word (das Pferd), English Meaning (Horse), Keyword (Ford), Visual Imagery (Horse driving a ford)
 7. **Superimpose Meaningful Structure**
 	- Acronyms, Songs, Stories, Sentences that relate to the information learnt
+8. **Conceptual Understanding**:
+    - The importance of meaningful learning over rote memorization is emphasized.
+Understanding underlying concepts and principles helps in applying knowledge more effectively.
+9. **Application-Based Learning**:
+    - The benefits of applying knowledge in practical tasks and real-world scenarios.
+This approach helps in solidifying understanding and enhancing the ability to transfer knowledge to different contexts.